I’m a Celebrity…Get Me Out of Here! - who left ITV show last night & how to catch up

-The fifth contestant on this year’s I’m a Celebrity…Get Me Out of Here!
-Has left the jungle - find out who walked and who is still in the running
+The seventh contestant on this year’s I’m a Celebrity…Get Me Out of Here! has left the jungle - find out who walked and who is still in the running

 Most Popular